AnnieRho7/Habit-Tracker/README.md

 - [Am I Responsive?](http://ami.responsivedesign.is/) - Responsive design visualization tool.
 - [Balsamic](https://balsamiq.com/wireframes/?gclid=Cj0KCQiA14WdBhD8ARIsANao07g6CkndNmxQPlHP92mM3VQBwb6lbQIg5FPinhmNFxWsAnM7BpA_PukaAldMEALw_wcB
  Balsamiq is used to create and design wireframes.

 - - -

-## Deployment & Local Development

-### Deployment

-The site is deployed using GitHub Pages.
-To deploy the site:

-1. Login to GitHub.
-2. Navigate to your repository [HabitTrackerRepo](https://github.com/AnnieRho7/Habit-Tracker).
-3. Access the Settings tab.
-4. Scroll down to the GitHub Pages section.
-5. From the Source dropdown, select the main branch and save.

 ## Deployment
 - Github pages